-- Extinguish all open flames, pilot lights and all smoking materials. - Do not touch electrical switches. - Shut off the gas supply at the tank-valve(s) or gas supply connection. - Open all doors, windows and vents. - Leave the area until the odor clears. - Have the gas system checked and the cause of the leak corrected before using the system. - 1.
+- Extinguish all open flames, pilot lights and all smoking materials. - Do not touch electrical switches. - Shut off the gas supply at the tank-valve(s) or gas supply connection. - Open all doors, windows and vents. - Leave the area until the odor clears. - Have the gas systems checked and the cause of the leak corrected before using the system. - 1.
 Inspect the entire LP system for leaks or damaged parts before each trip. - 2.
-Do not restrict access to LP tanks.
+Do not restrict access to LP tanks (no locks on access doors).
 In an emergency the propane tank service valve must be easily accessible. - 3.
-Be sure the tanks are securely fastened in their rack whenever they are mounted in the Adventurer Camper.
+Be sure the tanks are securely fastened in their storage compartment whenever they are mounted in the Camper.